In NYC, ads for jobs will have to say what they pay

 After Colorado’s law took effect last year, some big companies posted jobs for workers anywhere but Colorado.
 The state Labor and Employment Department didn’t respond to inquiries about the law’s effects.

-New York’s City Council is now set to vote Thursday afternoon on tweaking their legislation to exempt jobs carried out entirely elsewhere and shift the effective date from May 15 to Nov.
-1. But lawmakers rebuffed other changes that business interests wanted, such as exempting general “help wanted” signs and businesses with under 15 employees.
+New York’s Democrat-dominated City Council voted Thursday, 43-8, to tweak its legislation to exempt jobs carried out entirely elsewhere and shift the effective date from May 15 to Nov.
+1. But lawmakers had rebuffed other changes sought by business interests, such as exempting general “help wanted” signs and businesses with under 15 employees.

-Council Member Nantasha Williams said the retooled legislation “meets the needs of everyone.”
+Sponsor Nantasha Williams said the retooled legislation “meets the needs of everyone.”
+One of the measure’s opponents, Council Member Kalman Yeger, called it “an unconstitutional compelling of speech.”
+Both are Democrats; Yeger also ran as a Republican and Conservative last year.

-“As a Black woman and sponsor of this bill, equal pay is vital, and ensuring that we get this right is equally as important,” said Williams, a Democrat.

-Whatever the specifics, salary transparency goes only so far, notes Sian Beilock, the president of all-women’s Barnard College.
+While salary transparency is getting lawmakers’ attention, such laws go only so far, notes Sian Beilock, the president of all-women’s Barnard College.

 “Moving towards gender parity, in terms of the workplace, is a really important goal,” but it’s important to consider promotions, management responsibilities and other aspects, she said.
 “I worry that focusing on salary misses a larger point.”